MS/DI students report enriched coursework and appreciate the opportunity to meet virtually and learn from colleagues throughout the US.

 Coursework

-While courses are offered online for the first year, students will have required weekly assignments, group work that must be coordinated with classmates, and instructors can opt for synchronous classtime as well.
+While courses are offered online for the first year, students have required assignments, group work that must be coordinated with classmates, and instructors can opt for synchronous classtime as well.
 Employment may be possible during the online portion of the program (first four semesters), but employment is strongly discouraged during the internship/supervised practice portion of the program.

 For more details about the internship, see the Non-Degree Graduate DI Page.